badd-labs/badd-labs/lab1/README.md

 Deliverable
 ---

-- For each task, the deliverable includes the following:
+- For each task, you should submit the following:
-    1. The script program of the Geth commands
+    1. The script program consisting of the Geth commands
     2. The screenshot that shows your script has run successfully on your computer
         - Make sure include your name in the screenshot.
-You can, for example, open a text editor with your name in it.
+For instance, you can open a text editor and type your name in it.

 FAQ/Trouble shooting
 ---